 So the lesson is that, I should to concentrate on one blog, regardless you write a bout tech niche or blogging tips niche.
 That is my choice.
 The reason is that you have only two hands, 24 hours each day and ton of other routine works.

-That is what I have experienced in 2010.
 I hope I would never have any chance like this to tell my story.
 Hopefully time will heal our fails and mistakes will be good lessons for a better future.
 Do you think that?